paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_5_3)=
 ### Uncertainty propagation and reliability estimation

-Reliability estimation with Physics of Failure methods requires that the identified uncertainties are propagated through the {term}`failure mechanisms <Failure mechanism>` model to assess the probability of failure due to unfavourable combinations of random variable realizations.
+Reliability estimation with {term}`Physics of Failure <Physics of failure>` methods requires that the identified uncertainties are propagated through the {term}`failure mechanisms <Failure mechanism>` model to assess the probability of failure due to unfavourable combinations of random variable realizations.
 With the information from the previous steps, this is basically a mathematical question.

 Various tools and techniques are available to perform this task, from analytic solutions for some basic problems to numerical methods, e.g. using Monte Carlo simulations.
-An overview on the so-called structural reliability methods is given in the following section.
+An overview on the so-called {term}`structural reliability methods <Structural reliability method>` is given in the following section.

 (method_6_5_4)=
 ### Overview of structural reliability methods

-Structural reliability embraces a class of methods that can be used to derive a reliability estimate from a mathematical model describing the Physics of Failure.
+Structural reliability embraces a class of methods that can be used to derive a reliability estimate from a mathematical model describing the {term}`Physics of Failure <Physics of failure>`.
 The starting point is the formulation of a so-called limit state function $g\left( \mathrm{X} \right)$, defined as a function of a random vector $\mathrm{X}$ .
-The variables in $\mathrm{X}$ (called "basic variables") represent all inputs required to model the physics of failure that are associated with uncertainties.
+The variables in $\mathrm{X}$ (called "basic variables") represent all inputs required to model the {term}`physics of failures <Physics of failure>` that are associated with uncertainties.
 The failure domain is defined as $g\left( \mathrm{X} \right) \leq 0$, bounded by the limit state $g\left( \mathrm{X} \right) = 0$, the "failure surface".

 The following steps, each corresponding to one of the previous subsections ({numref}`method_6_5_1` to {numref}`method_6_5_3`), are required to perform a structural reliability analysis:

 1)  Formulation of the limit state function $g\left( \mathrm{X} \right)$, defining failure as a function of all physical variables that are relevant for the considered {term}`failure mechanism <Failure mechanism>` ("basic variables", vector $\mathrm{X}$).

-2)  Choice of suitable probabilistic models (distribution type and parameters, and dependence modelling) for these basic variables, defining the joint probability density function for the random vector $\mathrm{X}$.
+2)  Choice of suitable probabilistic models (distribution type and parameters, and dependence modelling) for these basic variables, defining the joint {term}`probability density function <Probability density function>` for the random vector $\mathrm{X}$.

 3)  Derivation of the failure probability $P_{f} = P\left\lbrack g\left( \mathrm{X} \right) \leq 0 \right\rbrack$ using suitable analytic or numerical methods.

-To clarify the link to statistical methods for reliability prediction, it is important to understand that the probability of failure, when calculated with structural reliability methods, always refers to a specified time frame (e.g. mission life time) or event (e.g. solar array deployment), which determines the probabilistic modelling.
+To clarify the link to {term}`statistical methods <Statistical method>` for reliability prediction, it is important to understand that the probability of failure, when calculated with {term}`structural reliability methods <Structural reliability method>`, always refers to a specified time frame (e.g. mission life time) or event (e.g. solar array deployment), which determines the probabilistic modelling.
 However, the random variables in $\mathrm{X}$, or possibly the limit state function itself, can be modelled as a function of time, which allows to derive the time-to-failure distribution and reliability function by performing multiple calculations for different time intervals:

 ````{admonition} Equation
 :class: equation